-During the current COVID-19 situation, if a student exhibits COVID-19 symptoms, they should follow the current Public Health England guidance.
+If if a student exhibits COVID-19 symptoms, they should follow the current Public Health England guidance.
 If necessary the student should stay away from school, but should inform us that they are going to be absent from the examination that day.
 Please also follow the following guidance regarding self-certification etc.